As a business owner, you’ve probably got your…

 The Emirate’s Airline magazine seeks articles written about lifestyle and travel experiences.
 The rates differ depending on the article.

 4. National Geographic Traveler

-This magazine covers five features in each of their issues, and half of those destinations are American based while the other are international.
+This magazine covers five features in each of its issues, and half of those destinations are American based while the others are international.
 Their goal is to write about places that normal people can afford, not just the rich and famous.
-National Geographic is very competitive when it comes to pay, and they have a range for words per article that include anywhere from 750 words to 2,500 words.
+National Geographic is very competitive when it comes to paying, and they have a range of words per article that include anywhere from 750 words to 2,500 words.